hsl25/hsl25.github.io/index.md

 ## Traffic Light Controller

-- Used the following ICs: 74HC08 quad 2-input AND gate, 74HC32 quad 2-input OR gate, 74HC74 dual D-type flip-flop
+- Used the following ICs: 74HC08 quad 2-input AND gate, 74HC32 quad 2-input OR gate, 74HC74 dual D-type flip-flop.
-- Designed an ASM chart and state-transition table, Karnaugh maps and a circuit design
+- Designed an ASM chart and state-transition table, Karnaugh maps and a circuit design.
-- Created the circuit with the traffic light (provided) and the traffic light was fully functional, working as required
+- Created the circuit with the traffic light (provided) and the traffic light was fully functional, working as required.

 ---